 Last night in Costa Rica:

 Day visitors and groups are permitted entrance to use the hot springs and cool springs pools from 9 am to 6 pm.
 There are usually more day visitors on weekends, especially Sundays, and we recommend booking week days for more tranquility and privacy.
-If guests book a longer reservation that includes a Sunday, we recommend planning a day tour in the many nearby activities on Sundays.
-Day visitors must leave by 6 pm, and only casita and Tree House guests may use the pools after 6 pm and enjoy unlimited access to the pools.
-Pools are cleaned starting at 7 am, but the hot spring in the meadow is cleaned last, so there will always be a pool available.
+If guests book a longer reservation that includes a Sunday, we recommend planning a day tour to the many nearby activities on Sundays.
+Day visitors must leave by 6 pm, and only casita and Tree House guests may use the pools after 6 pm and enjoy unlimited access to the pools, with the exception of no nighttime use of the forest pools, and cleaning schedule as noted above.

-No smoking inside the casita -- and Costa Rica has just passed a law forbidding smoking in any public location, which includes the pools and and anywhere on the grounds where other people go.
+No smoking inside the casita.
+Costa Rica has just passed a law forbidding smoking in any public location, which includes the pools and and anywhere on the grounds where other people go.
 It would not include the rainforest away from the pools.
+This is Costa Rican law and will apply to any location in Costa Rica.
 No glass bottles or dishes at the pools.
 Children must be supervised at all times in the pools or rainforest, and parents must prevent children from diving or jumping into the pools to avoid injury.
 Guests must be willing to open/shut the gate if they leave the property after 6pm.
+No loud music or noise after 8 pm.